db-berater/Improve-your-Skills-as-a-SQL-Server-DBA/README.md

 # 3 - DBA Tasks
 This folder contains a separate folder for each DBA task, containing all scripts that have a "Preparation" -> "Demo" and a "Cleanup" for the corresponding topic.
 Depending on the scope, several demo scripts may be present in the folder.
-+ 01 - Backup and Restore
+## 01 - Backup and Restore
+Demos for Backup Scenarios
-+ 02 - Locking and Blocking
+## 02 - Locking and Blocking
+Demos for Locking and Blocking of processes
-+ 03 - Parameter Sniffing
+## 03 - Parameter Sniffing
+Demos for Problems with Parameter Sniffing and possible solutions
-+ 04 - Wait Stats Analysis
+## 04 - Wait Stats Analysis
+Demos for different wait types
++ CXPACKET
++ SOS_SCHEDULER_YIELD
++ THREADPOOL
++ ASYNC_NETWORK_IO
-+ 05 - Indexes and Statistics
+## 05 - Indexes and Statistics
+This folder contains a complex demos about the internal structure of indexes and problems with PAGE_SPLIT and fragmentation.
+Two different fragmentation types are covered:
++ Logical Fragmentation
++ Physical Fragmentation
 # 60 - Windows Admin Center
 During the workshop, various scenarios will be examined for performance bottlenecks.
 We will use the Windows Admin Center for this purpose.
 The folder contains dedicated monitoring templates for all demonstrations.
 **Note**